ManishPatil011/ManishPatil011/README.md

 <div align="center">

 **"First, solve the problem.
-Then, write the code."** - John Johnson
+Then, write the code."** - Manish S Patil

 ⭐ From [ManishPatil011](https://github.com/ManishPatil011)